 While new high quality routes and improvements to existing sub-par routes are welcomed, it is overwhelmingly important that a perceived safe route can be found for the whole length of the desired journey.
 Without this complete route in place a lot of people will not consider making the journey by cycle.

 There are very obvious disconnections in the overall Derby cycle network and these should be prioritised in the Derby plans for future cycle infrastructure – often as a higher priority to creating another high quality, but disconnected, route.

-This map shows some of the problem places which need to be addressed.
+The shows some of the problem places which need to be addressed.
 These are generally junctions / road crossings / etc. and are mostly small areas that prevent a good quality connection between 2 or more good routes.

-Your suggestions are welcomed on other perceived dangerous issues that should be included – email me.
+Your suggestions are welcomed on other perceived dangerous locations that should be included – email me.
 I welcome all comments but the map will remain my thoughts on the most important problems so not all suggestions may be included!

 Thanks to Steve Adams for English advice!